The International Plan

-The International Plan is a challenging undergraduate academic program aimed at developing a student's global competence within the context of his or her major.
-It is an optional degree-long program that integrates overseas experiences, language proficiency, and globally-focused coursework into any participating major at Georgia Tech.
-It builds on existing undergraduate degree requirements and international opportunities and is intended to be completed within the normal time frame of a four-year undergraduate degree.
-Completion of the International Plan is recognized by a designation on the student's diploma indicating a commitment to developing global competence as part of the degree, e.g., "B.S. in Electrical Engineering: International Plan."
+The International Plan is a challenging undergraduate academic program aimed at developing a student's global competence within the context of their major.
+It is an optional degree-long program that integrates overseas experiences, language proficiency, and globally-focused coursework into any participating major.
+It builds on existing undergraduate degree requirements and international opportunities, and it is intended to be completed within the normal time frame of a four-year undergraduate degree.
+Completion of the International Plan is recognized by a designation on the student's diploma, e.g., "B.S. in Electrical Engineering: International Plan."

-A defining feature of the International Plan is coherence, which refers to the relationship between the destination(s) chosen to complete the international experiences, the language chosen to satisfy the language requirement, and the appropriateness to the student’s discipline.
-While some students’ plans are inherently coherent though language and culture, other students may choose to structure their plan with an intellectually coherent approach.
+A defining feature of the International Plan is coherence.
+Coherence refers to the connection between the destination(s) chosen to complete the international experiences, the language chosen to satisfy the language requirement, and the appropriateness to the student’s discipline.
+While some students’ Plans are inherently coherent through language, other students may link the elements of their Plan through academic and/or professional topics, creating “intellectual” coherence.
 The program is designed to give students a deep understanding of another culture so that they develop strong intercultural skills that will help them function effectively in a global environment.
-Students are encouraged to think strategically about their academic and international experience choices with the guidance of their advisors.
+Students are encouraged to think strategically about their academic and international experience choices and seek guidance from their advisors.

 In order to earn the International Plan designation in a participating major, students will complete the following components: